 On Friday morning Farrah and I went to the hospital for the version procedure.
 We went as prepared as could be.

 It was odd, walking to Labor and Delivery with Farrah.
 The last time we had been there was when Mia was born.
-I asked Farrah is she remembered this and that, but most of it was unrecognizable to her.
+I asked Farrah if she remembered this and that, but most of it was unrecognizable to her.
 Most likely her mind was elsewhere the last time we were there.

 About two weeks ago Farrah had an ultrasound to check the baby’s size.
 The ultrasound showed that the baby is a healthy-sized baby girl.
 But she’s also breech.